crspybits/SMSyncServer/README.md

 		</dict>
 	</array>

 * The SMSyncServer server is written in Node.js.
-Current tests are running using Node.js v6.1.0 on Mac OS X and on [Heroku](https://heroku.com).
+Current tests are running using Node.js v6.1.0 on Mac OS X and on [IBM Bluemix](https://bluemix.net).
 You can find [Node.js here](https://nodejs.org/).

 * A startup script to run the SMSyncServer Node.js on your local Mac OS X system is `Server/Code/Scripts/startServer.sh`.

-* A startup script to run the SMSyncServer Node.js server on [Heroku](https://heroku.com) is `Server/Code/startOnHeroku.sh`.
-This script assumes you already have created an account on Heroku and installed the Heroku Toolbelt.
-This script also assumes you have have initialized a Git project within `Server/Code/` and created the Heroku server/app.
-You need to initially do something like:
+* A startup script to run the SMSyncServer Node.js server on [IBM Bluemix](https://bluemix.net) is `Server/Code/startOnBluemix.sh`.
+This script assumes you already have created an account on Bluemix and installed the SMSyncServer git repo on Bluemix.
+For some tips on this, see [https://hub.jazz.net/tutorials/jazzeditor/](https://hub.jazz.net/tutorials/jazzeditor/) and [https://www.raymondcamden.com/2015/03/02/hosting-node-js-apps-on-bluemix/](https://www.raymondcamden.com/2015/03/02/hosting-node-js-apps-on-bluemix/).

-		git init
-		git add .
-		git commit -a -m "Initial commit"
-		heroku create
-		mv .git .ignored.git
-		# The last line is needed because I don't have the server code setup as a Git submodule.

 ## 4) Using the iOSTests Example App with the iOSFramework iOS Framework